zalando/postgres-operator/docs/reference/operator_parameters.md

   toggles service type load balancer pointing to the master pod of the cluster.
   Can be overridden by individual cluster settings.
 The default is `true`.

-* **enable_master_pooler_load_balancer**
-  toggles service type load balancer pointing to the master pooler pod of the cluster.
-Can be overridden by individual cluster settings.
-The default is `false`.

 * **enable_replica_load_balancer**
-  toggles service type load balancer pointing to the replica pod(s) of the cluster.
-Can be overridden by individual cluster settings.
-The default is `false`.

-* **enable_replica_pooler_load_balancer**
-  toggles service type load balancer pointing to the replica pooler pod(s) of the cluster.
+  toggles service type load balancer pointing to the replica pod of the cluster.
 Can be overridden by individual cluster settings.
 The default is `false`.

 * **external_traffic_policy** defines external traffic policy for load balancers.
 Allowed values are `Cluster` (default) and `Local`.